kwquan/Traffic/README.md

 ### Intro

-Tools: Google Cloud Storage, BigQuery, Looker, DBT
+Tools: Google Cloud Storage, BigQuery, Looker, DBT <br>
 Prerequisites: Google Cloud Platform, DBT, GCP CLI

 This project is an end-to-end ELT[Extract,Load,Transform] pipeline that does the following: